I’ll just lay it all out there: I have fork-rolling-chocolate problems. And I die for dark chocolate.

 - 4 ounces dark chocolate for melting (i.e. chocolate chips)

 - Pulse the coconut in a blender or food processor until the texture becomes like thick flour.
-Transfer to a bowl and add the honey or maple syrup and coconut oil.
+Transfer to a bowl and add the honey or maple syrup, coconut oil, and vanilla.
 Stir until a thick paste forms.

 - Using your hands, squeeze the mixture into about 18 small balls.
 I found that rolling was difficult because they weren’t sticky enough, but I was able to shape them into balls by first squeezing them in my palm a few times (you’ll get some oil on your hands), and then gently shaping it from an oval into a round ball.
 Place the coconut balls in the refrigerator for about 30 minutes or until firm.
 I could tell that mine were ready because there was a small white ring of solidified coconut oil around the base of each ball.